-5.2 Existing Architectures
+4.1 Existing Architectures

-Fig. 15 compares the four existing priority queue architectures in terms of VLSI hardware costs as a function of N, with P fixed at 16.
-Here, we chose a small value of P for two reasons.
-It allowed for implementations with large N and made the scaling effects associated with large N more pronounced.
+Figure 10 compares the four existing priority queue architectures in terms of VLSI hardware costs as a function of N, with P fixed at 16.
+Here we chose a small value of P for two reasons.
+It allowed for implementations with large N, and made the scaling effects associated with large N more pronounced.
 As expected, we see the systolic array architecture's hardware cost is much larger than that of the shift register due to the extra register used for temporary storage.
 Also, despite having similar transistor counts, the binary tree architecture occupies more area than the shift register architecture.
-This is mainly because of the routing required from the storage to the priority comparator tree and routing within the comparator tree.
+This is mainly because of the routing required from the storage to the priority comparator tree, and routing within the comparator tree.

-As expected, performance degrades with increasing N, as shown in Fig. 16.
-Here, we see the throughput is highest for the shift register architecture.
-But, as N increases, the performance degradation is much steeper for the shift and binary tree architectures than that of the systolic and FIFO architectures.
-This is due to the bus loading problem in the shift register and binary tree architecture and the increase in depth of the comparator tree in the binary tree architecture.
+As expected, performance degrades with increasing N, as shown in Figure 11.
+Here we see the throughput is highest for the shift register architecture.
+But as N increases, the performance degradation is much steeper for the shift and binary tree architectures than that of the systolic and FIFO architectures.
+This is due to the bus loading problem in the shift register and binary tree architecture, and the increase in depth of the comparator tree in the binary tree architecture.
 The gradual decrease in performance in the systolic and FIFO architectures can be attributed mainly to the extra bits in the registers and multiplexors, which add delay to the control signals which must drive these components.
-Although Fig. 16 shows the shift register architecture, for larger values of N, we can predict the throughput of the systolic to be higher than the shift.
-Due to insufficient workstation memory, we could not obtain data for larger values of N other than the ones shown in Fig. 16.
-But, by extrapolating the curves for the shift and systolic in Fig. 16, we can see the two curves should cross at a point somewhere between N = 1,024 and N = 2,048.
-At this point, throughput of the systolic should be higher, while the performance of the shift architecture should continue to the dominating effect of the bus loading problem.
+Although Figure 11 shows the shift register architecture with better throughput than the systolic array architecture, for larger values of N, we can predict the throughput of the systolic to be higher than the shift.
+Due to insufficient workstation memory we could not obtain data for larger values of N other than the ones shown in Figure 11.
+But by extrapolating the curves for the shift and systolic in Figure 11, we can see the two curves should cross at a point somewhere between N=1024 and N=2048.
+At this point, throughput of the systolic should be higher, while the performance of the shift architecture should continue to degrade at a much faster rate than that of the systolic due to the dominating effect of the bus loading problem.
 For much larger values of N, this bus problem should make the shift register architecture an ineffective solution due to the associated hardware costs and performance loss.

-Fig. 16.
-Scaling effects on performance as N increases (P = 16).
+Figure 11.
+Scaling effects on performance as N increases (P=16)

 Each bit added to the priority field adds delay to the priority comparator, which in turn slows down the operation of the priority queue for the shift register, systolic array, and binary tree architectures.
 Since a large number of priority levels can be supported with relatively few bits, and because the delay associated with the extra bit is small compared to the total delay, scaling for large P is feasible and the resulting implementations can be effective.
-With a nonpipelined binary tree though, the delay is multiplied by the depth of the tree.
+With a non-pipelined binary tree though, the delay is multiplied by the depth of the tree.
 In the FIFO case, the bottleneck is in the priority encoder, which must scan each FIFO to select the next highest priority entry.
-This can be seen in Fig. 17.
 Note also that the depth of the physical FIFO (due to increasing N) does not affect performance, but adds to the FIFO fall-through time.
 So, it is possible that an entry might not be available immediately after it is inserted into the queue.
-The logical FIFO architecture avoids this problem by using linked lists instead.
+The logical FIFO architecture avoids this problem by using link lists instead.